GaryOderNichts/Bloopair/README.md

 If a controller had been paired in the past, simply turn it on again and it should reconnect.
 After rebooting the console or exiting System Settings, relaunch Bloopair.

+## Pairing a DualShock 3
+The DualShock 3 needs to be paired using a USB cable.
+After the initial pairing it can be used like any other wireless Bluetooth controller.
+- While launching Bloopair from the Homebrew Launcher, hold down the A button on the Gamepad or a connected controller.
+You should now be in the USB pairing menu.
+- Connect the DualShock 3 using a USB cable to the front or back ports of the console.
+- The screen will say "Paired!" once the controller has been successfully paired.
+You can now remove the USB cable from the controller.
+- Press the B button to exit to the Home Menu

+The DualShock 3 is now ready.
+Press the PS button to connect it to the console.

 ## FAQ / Troubleshooting

 ### My controller doesn't pair to the console